angular/angular/aio/content/guide/angular-package-format.md

 * `"default"` selects flattened ES2020 code for all other consumers.

+Libraries may want to expose additional static files which are not captured by the exports of the JavaScript-based entry-points such as Sass mixins or pre-compiled CSS.

+For more information, see [Managing assets in a library](/guide/creating-libraries#managing-assets-in-a-library).

 ### Legacy resolution keys

 In addition to `"exports"`, the top-level `package.json` also defines legacy module resolution keys for resolvers that don't support `"exports"`.
 For `@angular/core` these are: